AlvioWayne/A.W.I.T-Core/README.md

 #### Problems
 - Disabling any element, the core will not weigh less.
 This problem will be solved in the future.
-- Not display on smartphones, due to lack of support js and css3 animation in some browsers.
 - Core size is still large (in future versions it will dynamically change depending on the user settings)